ndom91/newtelco-next-maintenance-mgmt/README.md

 There is an API sister project to this one located in the following repo: (`newtelco/api-maintenance`).
 This must be running during dev / prod to get anything going.

 #### Prerequisites:

 1. MySQL DB
-2. G Suite Service Account .json credential file
+2. Google Workspace Service Account .json credential file
 3. SMTP Server

 #### Frontend